Horopter/AURA/src/scripts/README.md

 # Stage-Wise Pipeline Scripts

-This directory contains individual scripts to run each stage of the FVC pipeline independently.
+This directory contains individual scripts to run each stage of the AURA pipeline independently.
 This allows for:
 - Running stages in parallel (if dependencies allow)
 - Resuming from a specific stage
 - Debugging individual stages